dl-solarity/docs/docs/reference/contracts/libs/utils/DecimalsConverter.md

 ) internal pure returns (uint256)
 ```

-The function to do the precision convertion
+The function to do the precision conversion

 Parameters: